⚡ Electric Vehicles 🤖 Artificial Intelligence 🆕 March 2026 Update ✅ Verified March 2026

 🔄 Key AI-EV Developments — 2025–2026

 Tesla FSD v13 launched Q4 2025 — End-to-end neural network replaces all hand-coded rules.
-Over 3 billion miles of AI driving data processed.
+Over 3 billion miles of real-world AI driving data now processed and learned from.

-BYD surpassed Tesla in global EV sales for the second consecutive year, with AI battery tech at the core of its competitive advantage.
+BYD surpassed Tesla in global EV sales for the second year running, with its AI-driven battery technology sitting at the heart of that competitive edge.

-AI-optimized V2G (Vehicle-to-Grid) technology went mainstream in the EU and California, with EV owners earning up to $3,000/year selling stored energy back to the grid.
+Vehicle-to-Grid (V2G) technology went mainstream across the EU and California, with some EV owners earning up to $3,000 per year by selling stored energy back to the grid.

-Global EV market reached 35% of new car sales in 2025 — up from 18% in 2023.
-AI is credited as a primary driver of adoption.
+Global EV market hit 35% of new car sales in 2025 — up from just 18% in 2023.
+AI is widely credited as a primary driver of that accelerating adoption.

 $74.5B